-Family Forest Business Transition Seminar | 2024 Conference
+Family Forest Business Transition Seminar | 2025 Conference

-Join Forest Resource Consultants, Inc. on Tuesday, June 24th from 1:00 p.m. to 4:30 p.m. for the Family Forest Business Transition Seminar.
+Join Forest Resource Consultants, Inc. on Tuesday, June 17th from 1:00 p.m. to 4:30 p.m. for the Family Forest Business Transition Seminar.

 Recent studies show that family businesses in transition have a 30% probability of successful transfer to the 2nd generation, a 10 to 15% probability of successful transfer to the 3rd generation, and less than a 5% probability of successful transfer to the 4th generation.
 While the transfer of the forestland asset is relatively simple; issues begin to arise, and transitions fail, when there are people involved.
 Generational transfer of the ethic, the legacy, and other values is much more difficult.
-In this session, we will introduce the main issues and questions to consider – and share some illustrative examples and pitfalls to avoid.
+In this session, we will introduce the main issues and questions to consider, and share some illustrative examples and pitfalls to avoid.

-Who: David Foil and Andy Stone
+Who: David Foil and Patrick Callahan

-When: June 24, 2024, 1:00 p.m. to 4:30 p.m.
+When: June 17, 2025, 1:00 p.m. to 4:30 p.m.

-Cost: $200/registrant, spots are limited to 25 participants.
+Cost: $250/registrant, spots are limited to 25 participants.

 How: Register online as part of your conference registration.